smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 @![android]
 ## Configure the Lock Screen Activity
-There is a manager called the `LockScreenManager` that is accessed through the `SdlManager` that handles much of the logic for you.
-If you have implemented the `SdlManager` and have defined the `SDLLockScreenActivity` in your manifest but have not defined any lock screen configuration, you are already have a working default configuration.
-This guide will go over specific configurations you are able to implement using the `LockScreenManager` functionality.

 You must declare the `SDLLockScreenActivity` in your manifest.
 To do so, simply add the following to your app's `AndroidManifest.xml` if you have not already done so: